Kendall & Kylie Jenner Heartbroken Over Kardashian Feud With Dad Caitlyn

 Caitlyn Jenner — PICS

 “Kylie feels like it hurts everyone when Kim claps back at Caitlyn,” our source continued.
 “It makes Kendall sad that the book has caused so much tension in the family.
-Both younger daughters feel stuck in the middle and they are distraught that Caitlyn is dividing the family.”
-The book was released on April 25 and has already caused a stir for its riveting content, including her contemplation of suicide, the O.J.
-Simpson trial, her Vanity Fair cover, gender issues and more.
+Both younger daughters feel stuck in the middle and they are distraught that Caitlyn is dividing them.”
+The book was released on April 25 and it’s already caused a stir for its riveting content, including Caitlyn’s contemplation of suicide, her thoughts on the controversial O.J.
+Simpson trial, gender issues and more.

 While speaking to Ellen DeGeneres, Kim fired back at Caitlyn’s mean comments in her memoir.
 “It’s still Kendall and Kylie’s dad, so I want to be respectful, but I just feel like there’s no need for a book,” she said.
 “Tell your story but just don’t bash other people.
 I just think, like, it’s not tasteful.”